prmeyn/CrossCloudLoadBalancing/Readme.md

 In addition to this you are able to add additional Class Library projects that are referenced by the Umbraco application .csproj file, if you prefer to organise your code that way.

-So you could rename `UmbracoProject.csproj` to `MyAwesomeProject.Web.csproj` and have one or more additional class library projects such as `MyAwesomeProject.Code.csproj`
+So you could rename `CrossCloudLoadBalancing.Web.csproj` to `MyAwesomeProject.Web.csproj` and have one or more additional class library projects such as `MyAwesomeProject.Code.csproj`

 ```
 [project]